 Gets especially crazy in multiplayer, where most of your lives will end with a lovely animation of you being hurled to the ground and subsequently having the shit kicked/stomped/punched/blown out of you.

-Meaningful Background Event: If you keep the camera focused on Ellie in the toy store, you can see her grab the robot that she later gives to Sam in a cutscene.
+Meaningful Background Event: In the toy store, if you keep an eye on Ellie, you'll see her approach the robot that she later gives to Sam in a cutscene.
+Look away for a second, and when you look back, the robot has vanished and she's walking away innocently.

 Meaningful Echo: During the intro credits, Marlene can be heard in a news soundbite saying "Remember: when you're lost in the darkness, look for the light."
 The final controllable sequence ends when Joel, carrying Ellie to safety, has to charge through a dark hospital (without power) towards a distant elevator lit by maintenance lights.